freeCodeCamp/.learn-bash-by-building-a-boilerplate/TUTORIAL.md

 **The first thing you need to do is start the terminal.** Do that by clicking the "hamburger" menu at the top left of the screen, going to the "terminal" section, and clicking "new terminal".
 Once you open a new one, type `echo hello terminal` into the terminal and press enter.

+You still can't find the hamburger menu? gitpod.io editor has it at the top left of the screen.

 #### HINTS

 - Capitalization matters